 This Management's Discussion and Analysis ("MD&A") focuses on significant factors that have affected Orea Mining Corp. (the "Company" or "Orea") and its subsidiaries' performance and such factors that may affect its future performance.
-This MD&A should be read in conjunction with the Company's audited consolidated financial statements and related notes for the year ended September 30, 2020, and the accompanying unaudited condensed interim consolidated financial statements for the interim period ended March 31, 2021, both of which were prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
+This MD&A should be read in conjunction with the Company's audited consolidated financial statements and related notes for the year ended September 30, 2020, and the accompanying unaudited condensed interim consolidated financial statements for the interim period ended June 30, 2021, both of which were prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
 All figures in this MD&A are expressed in thousands of Canadian Dollars except for the section under "Bankable Feasibility Study", per share amounts, or where noted.
 References to "US\$" are to thousands of US Dollars.
-"This quarter" or "current quarter" means the three-month period ended March 31, 2021 and "this period" or "current period" means the six-month period ended March 31, 2021.
+"This quarter" or "current quarter" means the three-month period ended June 30, 2021 and "this period" or "current period" means the nine month period ended June 30, 2021.
+The information contained in this MD&A is current to August 9, 2021.